endpointsystems/EPS.Extensions.B2CGraphUtil/README.md

 ## Configuration

-Both `UserRepo` and `GroupRepo` depend on an instance of `GraphUtilConfig` for instantiation.
+Both `UserRepo` and `GroupRepo` depend on an instance of `GraphUtilConfig` configuration object for instantiation.
 This class has three properties:
 - `AppId` - the application ID
 - `TenantId` - the tenant ID (the GUID)
 - `AppSecret` - the application secret